 Bloodclots Risk Factors

 Anyone can develop a clot.
 But certain issues raise your risk.
 About 8% of the population experiences hypercoagulation, a condition that makes your blood clot more often.
 But for those of us who don’t face this concern, pregnancy, heart disease and cancer could all increase your risk.
+Recently, a new study also revealed that people with atopic dermatitis (also known as eczema) have a higher incidence of venous clots.
+So this condition could also be considered a risk factor.

 Warning Signs and Symptoms